 The price of a compact track loader ranges depending on the size of your machine.
 A new Bobcat compact track loader can vary anywhere from $65,000 CAD to $150,000 CAD.
 Meanwhile, a mini track loader ranges from $30,000 CAD to $45,000 CAD.
 Westerra Equipment also offers a great selection of used equipment to lessen initial investment costs.

-Buy a new Bobcat compact loader for your jobsite and get 0% financing for up to 24 months or up to $2,100 CAD cash rebates in lieu of financing on select track and skid steer loaders.
+Buy a new Bobcat compact loader for your jobsite and get 0% financing for up to 36 months and up to $15,600 CAD cash rebates in lieu of financing on skid steer loaders.